 All pricing is in GBP and excludes VAT.

-Xero and QuickBooks Online are both really good tools.
-In fact they are both so similar in terms of features and pricing that it's genuinely hard to choose a winner.
+Xero and QuickBooks Online are both really good eBay accounting tools.
+In fact, they are both so similar in terms of features and pricing that it's genuinely hard to choose a winner.

-Both platforms offer a really good solution for eBay sellers looking to streamline their bookkeeping.
-Both also offer a free trial so if you're considering one or the other then the best thing to do is try them both and judge for yourself.
+Both platforms are a good solution for eBay sellers looking to streamline their bookkeeping.
+Both also offer a free trial, so if you're considering one or the other, then the best thing to do is try them both and judge for yourself.

-Assuming you now have Xero or QuickBooks, the next thing to consider is probably going to save you the most time overall.
-That is an integration app.
+Assuming you now have Xero or QuickBooks, the next thing to consider is an integration app.
+Using an integration app will probably save you the most time overall.

 Mini - $19/month - Max 200 orders/month